Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/building-blocks/send-with-facebook-messenger.md

 ---
 title: Send with Facebook Messenger
+navigation_weight: 2
 ---

 # Send with Facebook Messenger

-Sending an Facebook Messenger message with the Messages API is straightforward.
-Sign up for an account and replace the following variables in the example below:
+You will need to replace the following variables with your specific information in the example code:

 Key | Description
 -- | --